elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

 ## Why ReLU?

- * Isn’t ReLU not differentiable?
+ * Isn't ReLU not differentiable?

      - It is not differentiable at zero